 When you have arthritis, every ache and pain feels magnified.
 You may wake up feeling stiff and sore and find it difficult to get out of bed in the morning.
 Even lying down can be uncomfortable as pressure points begin to throb.
-A good mattress topper can help relieve this pain by providing additional support and cushioning.
-Additionally, a mattress topper can improve circulation and reduce inflammation.

 You'll want to look for a mattress topper that's specifically designed to relieve arthritis pain, as not all mattress toppers are created equal.
 With so many options on the market, it's important to do your research to find the best one for you.